 A study of the history of music education in the United States with implications for contemporary practice.
 Aesthetic theories relevant to music education and application of theory to practical problems of the music educator is examined.
-This course is offered on an alternating schedule.
-Check with advisor for next offering.
-Prerequisite: Permission of the instructor.
 Three credits.

 MUED 604 Educational Measurement